You and your students are

-The Competition is open to pre-doctoral (undergraduate: dental students) and post-doctoral (graduate: Masters of Science, Doctoral or PhD candidates) students currently enrolled in a dental or postgraduate program in dentistry and related disciplines or those who completed their training no more than 18 months prior to the 2020 IADR/AADR/CADR General Session & Exhibition in Washington, D.C. - March 18-21, 2020.
+The Competition is open to pre-doctoral (undergraduate: dental students) and post-doctoral (graduate: Masters of Science, Doctoral or PhD candidates) students currently enrolled in a dental or postgraduate program in dentistry and related disciplines or those who completed their training no more than 18 months prior to the 2021 IADR/APR General Session & Exhibition in Boston, Massachusetts - July 21-24, 2021.
 Candidates MUST be an IADR IRG member.

-In order to be considered for this Competition, you must submit an abstract to the Global Headquarters for the 2020 IADR/AADR/CADR General Session & Exhibition by the October 25, 2019 deadline, adhering to the usual submission procedures.
+In order to be considered for this Competition, you must submit an abstract to the Global Headquarters for the 2021 IADR/APR General Session & Exhibition by the March 1, 2021 deadline, adhering to the usual submission procedures.
 In the awards section of the on-line abstract submission process select "Implantology Research Group Young Investigator Prize for Student Research."

 The IRG Awards Committee will coordinate review of the abstracts.
 Each abstract will be evaluated on its scientific merits by the IRG Awards Committee.